 Two-phase treatment is a unique orthodontic treatment plan that combines adjusting facial or oral abnormalities with straightening teeth.
-By completing this treatment in two phases, patients can achieve optimum health, functionality, and aesthetics with their smile.
+By completing this treatment in two phases, patients can achieve optimum health, functionality, and aesthetics with their smiles.

 What if I put off getting treatment?